Dog and Cat Surgery in Irvine

 - Femoral head osteotomy

 - Fracture repair

 To aid us in soft tissue surgeries that may result in greater blood loss (such as mass removals), we utilize electrocautery to minimize bleeding and increase patient safety.
 This method involves using a resistant metal electrode that has been heated via a direct current, and applying it to the necessary areas to cauterize blood vessels and prevent infection.
 This procedure can also be used to help pets with injuries, and is completely safe.

-For more information about our pet surgery services in Irvine or to schedule a pre-surgical exam for your loved one, give us a call today at (949) 552-5200.
+For more information about our dog and cat surgery services in Irvine or to schedule a pre-surgical exam for your loved one, give us a call today at (949) 552-5200.